qverron/probe_design/README.md

   rev. compl of the rev sequence in the oligo
 - The complete oligos can be uploaded as an Excel file containing the oligo names (arbitrary but unique) and the sequences

+## TO DO:
+- Adapt the code for more flexibility in input/output folders.
+- Add a visual report of the probes at the end of the pipeline.
+- One-button process!
+- Find a way to automatize selecting primer sequences.